|

 1-5 to the only team below them in the League, even

 Terry had to contemplate change.
-When he announced
+When he announced that

-that he was looking for a manager, however, he said
+he was looking for a manager, however, he said that

-realising that the club needed someone �Within the
+that the club needed someone �Within the circle� of

-circle� of the English game � a clear indication that
+the English game � a clear indication that he felt left

-After matches when he was in charge, for example, he
+he was in charge, for example, he would often go down

-would often go down the tunnel without shaking hands
+the tunnel without shaking hands with his opposite number.

-breach of etiquette as far as the unofficial union
+This was an unforgivable breach of etiquette as far

-of managers was concerned and another example of cultural
+another example of cultural misunderstanding.

 Terry�s appointment of Ian Atkins